jfbeatty/zotero/guide/index.md

   - Chemistry: American Chemical Society
   - Environmental Science: Council of Science Editors (author-date)
+  - Nutrition: American Psychological Association (6th edition)

   Next time you open this preference screen, your new style will appear as an option.
 ![Style manager][image-8]

 ## Collecting References

 1. Now we'll create a new collection for the references you're about to import.
 Look at the left side of the Zotero pane.
 The folder icon on the upper left will allow you to create new collections of notes and sources.
 This is how you organize your items.
 In Zotero your have one *library* that is organized into several *collections*.
 Collections are represented by folder icons.
 But, unlike with paper folders you may put an item into more than one collection.
 Right now create a collection for the topic of interest that you will be researching.
 Keep this new collection selected and any new items you import will automatically be added to it.
 ![New Collections icon][image-9]
 2. Now you will find articles or other sources to add to your Zotero library.
-From within Firefox, go to a database (Feinberg library databases include JSTOR, Web of Science, Science Direct, etc.) or Google Scholar and browse or search on a topic.
+From within Firefox, go to a database (Feinberg library databases include JSTOR, Academic Search Complete, Science Direct, etc.) or Google Scholar and browse or search on a topic.
 3. Once an article of interest is located, look at the address bar at the top of your browser.
 You'll see an icon at the right edge of the address bar.
 It probably looks like a piece of paper; it might look like a folder, or an open book.
 This icon will add the item in your browser to your Zotero library.
 Zotero knows what kind of item you are looking at -- an article, a book, or even a search results page with many articles listed -- and will show the icon that best represents that item.
 Click the icon.
 You'll see the item appear in your Zotero library.
 Give it a minute to download and click the small triangle on the left side of the item in the library.
 This will show a dropdown with the .pdf of your article (if it has one) automatically downloaded.
 If the icon does not show up in the address bar, back out of the browser URL w/ the back arrow one step and likely one will appear and a dialogue box will open allowing you to select the article from the list to catalog.
 ![Library pane with icon][image-10]
 4. You are able to make detailed notes that are linked to a specific reference using the "Notes" tab.
 Clicked on a reference in your library, and the window below becomes visible and you can make notes on a reference you are reading (like the old school index card method).

-![][image-11]
+![Bibliographic info pane][image-11]
 5. When done with citation selection, click on the green curled arrow icon (sync) on right of Zotero at bottom to sync articles.
 It may prompt you to log in.
 ![sync icon][image-12]

 ## Sharing References with a Group

 1. You can share the Zotero library with collaborators by creating a new **GROUP**.
-Sign back in on the main page Zotero.org in the GROUP tabà select **Create New Group, name it, select privacy settings.**
+Sign back in on the main page Zotero.org in the GROUP tab.
+Select **Create New Group, name it, select privacy settings.**

 ![Zotero groups][image-13]